 In Internet Explorer, you can add multiple search providers right from the Address bar.
 Here’s how to go about it.

-Type a search terms in the Address bar.
+Type a search term in the Address bar.
 From the drop-down list that appears, click Add, and then choose the search providers you want to add.

 Next, confirm the action when requested.